substrate-system/message/README.md

     ...message
 }
 ```
-Note it will have the fields `author` and `signature` appended to it.
+Note, it will have the fields `author` and `signature` appended to it.

 ```js
 import { test } from 'tapzero'